Duszafir/AntiLavaGrief/README.md

 Use /al enable to activate alerts for when lava or flammable items are placed near wooden planks.
 Use /al disable to turn off these alerts and stop notifications from appearing.
+Use /al author to see who the Author is use /al version to see the version of the Plugin.

 Permissions: